 Ale Bread Rolls

-- 100 g strong wholemeal flour
+- 100 g (¾ cup + 1 tsp) strong wholemeal flour

-- 10 g salt
+- 10 g (2 tsp) salt

-- 10 g instant yeast
+- 10 g (2 ½ tsp) instant yeast

-- 30 g unsalted butter - softened
+- 30 g (2 tbsp) unsalted butter - softened

-- 300 ml flavoursome good-quality ale
+- 300 ml (1 ¼ cups) flavoursome good-quality ale

-- Olive oil for kneading
+- olive oil for kneading

 For the sandwich filling:

-- Baby spinach leaves
+- baby spinach leaves

-- Mature Cheddar cheese
+- mature cheddar cheese

-- Chutney of your choice - I used plum and apple
+- chutney of your choice - I used plum and apple

-- Apple chunks from a tangy - crunchy apple variety
+- apple chunks - from a tangy, crunchy apple variety

 - Add in the butter and about three quarters of the ale.
 Mix the dough together with one hand.
 Add in more ale, a bit at a time until you’ve picked up all the flour from the sides of the bowl and you have a soft (but not really sticky) dough.
 You may not need all the ale.30 g (2 tbsp) unsalted butter, 300 ml (1 ¼ cups) flavoursome good-quality ale

 - Clean and dry your bowl, wipe it with a little olive oil and place your dough in the bowl.
 Cover with clingfilm and then place in a warm room for 1-2 hours to prove - until the dough has doubled in size.

-- Line 2 baking trays with baking parchment
+- Line 2 baking trays with baking parchment.

 - Roll each piece into a ball - making sure the top is smooth for each.
 I usually roll each ball and then tuck any messy bits underneath.
 Place one ball into the centre of each prepared baking tray and then space the other 6 rolls around the centre roll.
 They need to be close together, but not quite touching (they'll expand during the next rise and during baking).
 So you should have 7 rolls on each tray, basically in the shape of a flower - as in the picture above.
 Place each tray inside a large carrier bag and leave to prove for another hour.

 - Give each of the outside rolls 3 little snips with a pair of scissors (look at the picture to see the positioning).
 Place the rolls in the oven and bake for 30 minutes until the rolls are golden, and they sound hollow if you tap them from underneath.

-*If you're going to make this sandwich in advance, I'd recommend squirting a little bit of lemon juice onto your apple chunks to stop them from going brown. .
+*If you're going to make this sandwich in advance, I'd recommend squirting a little bit of lemon juice onto your apple chunks to stop them from going brown.
 Nutritional Information is per roll, not including sandwich filling.